rackerlabs/support-how-to/content/cloud-networks/configure-remote-access-vpn-service-on-a-vyatta-appliance.md

 View the Network and Sharing Center to see client logged into Vyatta VPN.

-Run ipconfig i<span>n a Command Prompt window to see the client's IP address.</span>
+Run ipconfig in a Command Prompt window to see the client's IP address.

 Show the configuration on the Vyatta Appliance: